Swift Networks Knowledge Base

 Any warranty or guarantee offered on our goods or services is in addition to your other rights and remedies as a consumer under Australian law, including those available under the Australian Consumer Law.
 For example, exceptions apply to cancellation fees if you terminate in accordance with our warranty or guarantee offered on our goods or services or in accordance with your statutory rights including the Australian Consumer Law.
 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

-At Living Networks, we understand our members are a diverse bunch and want FLEXIBILITY when it comes to choosing their telephone products.
+At Swift Networks, we understand our members are a diverse bunch and want FLEXIBILITY when it comes to choosing their telephone products.
 That’s why we offer Mobile Plans on either the Vodafone or Telstra networks.

 Choosing the right carrier is an important decision.
 Unfortunately, it’s not a particularly simple one, either.
 Take one look at a web forum and you’ll see wildly differing experiences and opinions from customers on different networks, ranging from happy to downright enraged.
 But, fear not, what we can offer is simply the same great Living Networks service to help and assist you when you choose either of our Mobile network carriers.